 End pay-to-play politics Americans believe that government rules are rigged to benefit the rich and powerful, and that part of the problem is caused by our campaign finance system.
 One measure that would increase confidence in government is to outlaw "payto-play," the practice of giving campaign contributions to gain access to elected officials and secure government contracts.
 The Eliminate Pay-to-Play Practices Act would prohibit campaign contributors from being eligible for such contracts.
-Require full disclosure Personal attacks on public officials work because so many Americans believe that politics is fundamentally dirty.
-Lawmakers should protect their own reputations by strengthening public ethics laws.
-For example, public officials' financial disclosure statements should include all economic interests that could be a subject for conflict of interest.
-The Full Disclosure Act would make those statements publicly available.

 Restrict privatization Since the Reagan era, state and local governments have been handing over a myriad of public functions to private corporations.
 The main argument for privatization is that it reduces costs.
 But this argument is rarely true, either because the contractor charges more than civil servants would cost or because the contractor pays such low wages that the employees and their families have to be supported by SNAP, Medicaid, Earned Income Tax Credits, and other programs.
 State and local governments should create a truly competitive bid process that does not assume outsourcing is always best.
-Offer a job piracy cease-fire It is not unusual for states, cities or counties to use economic development subsidies to lure businesses from neighboring jurisdictions, and this can degenerate into tit-for-tat job piracy.
-These government-against-government disputes hurt taxpayers and are unnecessary.
-The state of Missouri passed a law offering to stop subsidies to Kansas businesses along the border if Kansas does the same.
-This is a terrific model that could be employed by any state or local government.
 Health OUR VALUES: Health, health security, safety, protection, quality of life OUR VISION: Every American should be able to get the health care they need, when they need it, at a price they can afford.
 But for years, insurance companies charged too much, their policies were full of holes, and coverage was easily denied or revoked.
 The Affordable Care Act changed that, providing families with a new and greater measure of health security.
 Now that the ACA is under attack, there is much to be done: (1) guarantee coverage to every American as a matter of right; (2) encourage healthy behavior and protect others from unhealthy behaviors; and (3) allow people to make their own health care choices.
-Guarantee health care for all Donald Trump and Republicans in Congress are trying to repeal the Affordable Care Act (ACA).
-The Congressional Budget Office estimates that such a repeal and the resulting market collapse for private insurance could take health coverage away from as many as 30 million Americans.
-Each state and locality needs to prepare to protect the health care of as many residents as possible.
-One step, already employed by Maryland, is to create a study commission to report on the likely healthcare and economic impacts of ACA repeal and recommend policies to help people become or remain insured.
+Guarantee health care for all Donald Trump has continued to weaken the Affordable Care Act (ACA).
+Each state and locality needs to protect the health care of as many residents as possible.
+One step, already employed by Maryland, is to create a study commission to recommend policies to help people become or remain insured, and to control costs.
+Those may include a reinsurance program, fair share disclosure, and a series of measures to lower prescription drug prices.